getbrevo/brevo-node/docs/EmailCampaignsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.EmailCampaignsApi();
+var apiInstance = new Brevo.EmailCampaignsApi();

 var campaignId = 789; // Number | Id of the campaign

 var opts = {
-  'recipientExport': new BrevoNode.EmailExportRecipients() // EmailExportRecipients | Values to send for a recipient export request
+  'recipientExport': new Brevo.EmailExportRecipients() // EmailExportRecipients | Values to send for a recipient export request
 };
 apiInstance.emailExportRecipients(campaignId, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);